pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

 ```

-Three field were added `_scoped` to cache scoped services, `_transient` to keep track of objects that were created by container and need to be disposed with it and `_root` to keep track of root container when creating child ones.
+Three field were added `_scoped` to cache scoped services, `_transient` to keep track of objects that were created by container and need to be disposed later and `_root` to keep track of root container used to cache singleton services.

 Singleton lifetime is implemented as scoped always using `_root` as a scope.
-Also `IServiceScopeFactory` interface was implemented to returne new instances of `ServiceScope` class containig new `ServiceProvider` object that inherits list of services from current but not cached services.
+Also `IServiceScopeFactory` interface was implemented to return a new instances of `ServiceScope` class containig new `ServiceProvider` object that inherits list of services from current but not cached services.

 ``` csharp
 internal class ServiceScope : IServiceScope